 - Awareness – facilitate a roadshow or townhall presentation to provide awareness about the change.
 Be clear with attendees what the change is, when it is happening, who’s involved/impacted, and who should they contact for with questions or concerns.
 Allow open Q&A to start understanding the “areas of resistance” from the group.

-- Understanding – conduct deep-dive interviews with specific functional groups to understand, from their perspective, the level of impact the change will have on their teams and outline exactly what they need to ensure buy-in and adoption.
-These interviews are another opportunity to provide more personal and directed WIIFM (SPELL OUT) to help them understand the need for the change.
-During the interviews, teams may pose different questions that need to be addressed, but can also be included in an overall FAQ, or they specify different artifacts (e.g. “commercial” vs. technical demos/presentations, knowledge articles, step action guides) needed to support different business areas.
+- Understanding – conduct deep dive interviews with specific functional groups to understand, from their perspective, the level of impact to their teams and outline exactly what they need to ensure buy in and adoption.
+These interviews are another venue for impacted stakeholders to articulate more personal and directed WIIFM (what’s in it for me) considerations and for the implementation/change team to help impacted stakeholders understand the “why” behind for the change.
+During the interviews, teams may pose different questions that need to be addressed, but can also be included in an overall FAQ, or they specify different artifacts (e.g., ‘commercial’ vs. technical demos/presentations, knowledge articles, step action guides) needed to support different business areas.
 Teams may also identify different timelines for when they need certain materials.
-By having this open and transparent bi-directional dialogue with them, they will better understand the need for the change and the level of effort it will take to make the organizational change happen.
+By having this open and transparent bi-directional dialogue with them, they will better understand the need for the change and the level of effort it will take to make the change happen.
 They will also likely expose their concerns so that you can address those accordingly.
 You’ll want to outline and track these activities in an overall change plan.
 Additionally, you’ll want to track who you’ve had interviews with to ensure all the stakeholders’ needs are addressed.

-- Commitment – work with the cross-functional teams to complete a go-live checklist.
-Review the go-live checklist regularly and establish a formal go-/no-go one month, one week, and one day prior to the change.
-(Note: if you have a “cascading” or “phased” change, you can create go-live checklists specifically to those stakeholders who are changing at those different intervals.)
-Additionally, tracking go-live participation helps to identify those groups with whom you may need to provide more direct follow-up.
+- Commitment – work with the cross functional teams to complete a go-live checklist.
+Review the go-live checklist regularly and establish a formal go/no-go 1 month, 1 week, and 1 day prior to the change (note: if you have a cascading, phased, or agile change management, you can create go-live checklists specifically to those stakeholders who are changing at those different intervals).
+Additionally, tracking go-live participation helps to identify those groups with whom you may need to provide more direct follow up.